urbint/drone-datadog/README.md

 The format for the event content is:

-release-<environment>: <version>
+release-[environment]: [version]

-where <environment> is generally something like "prod" or "staging" and "version" is whatever you are using for version identification.
-If there is no version provided, we just use the timestamp that this is triggered.
+where [environment] is generally something like "prod" or "staging" and [version] is whatever you are using for version identification (usually a semver, a hash, or a timestamp)